MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-setup-remove-instance.md

 This article assumes that you've purchased Human Resources through a Cloud Solution Provider (CSP) or an enterprise architecture (EA) agreement.

-Since a single Human Resources environment is contained within a single Power Apps environment, there are two options to consider when removing an evironment:
+Because a single Human Resources environment is contained in a single Power Apps environment, there are two options to consider when you remove an environment:
-1. Remove the entire Power Apps environment - preferred when the Power Apps environment was created for the purpose of provisioning Human Resources, implementation just begun, or don’t have any established integrations.
+- **Remove the entire Power Apps environment.** This option is preferred when the Power Apps environment was created for the purpose of provisioning Human Resources, implementation has just begun, or you don't have any established integrations.
-2. Remove only Human Resources - appropriate when there's an established Power Apps environment populated with data that's leveraged in Power Apps and Power Automate.
+- **Remove only Human Resources.** This option is appropriate when there is an established Power Apps environment that is populated with data that is used in Microsoft Power Apps and Power Automate.

 > [!Important]